discrete-notes/discrete-notes.github.io/_posts/2023-01-20-low-crossing.md

 For the new algorithm, the key idea is to avoid the costly procedure of finding the edge with the smallest cost.
 Instead, we will do some sampling.
-That is, we define *weights for edges*, and sample according to these weights, which is means that the probability of picking an edge will be proportional to the weight.
+That is, we define *weights for edges*, and sample according to these weights, which means that the probability of picking an edge will be proportional to the weight.
 Just to clarify the vocabulary: now both edges and hyperedges have weights, and there are no cost anymore.